apache/hadoop/hadoop-tools/hadoop-openstack/src/site/markdown/index.md

 The `hadoop-openstack` JAR -or any dependencies- may not be on your classpath.

+Make sure that the:
-If it is a remote MapReduce job that is failing, make sure that the JAR is installed on the servers in the cluster -or that the job submission process uploads the JAR file to the distributed cache.
+* JAR is installed on the servers in the cluster.
+* 'hadoop-openstack' is on the HADOOP_OPTIONAL_TOOLS entry in hadoop-env.sh or that the job submission process uploads the JAR file to the distributed cache.

 #### Failure to Authenticate